Generative AI and Assessments key information and video

 As generative AI does not critically evaluate the content it produces or its information sources, it’s important to be wary of any secondary sources cited.
 They may be fictitious, unreliable or completely unrelated to the subject area.
 You should use the same caution with a generative AI that you would with non-academic sources, such as Wikipedia, and always verify information and sources independently.

-If unsure if it’s appropriate to use generative AI for your academic work, discuss it with your tutor before submitting it.
+If you are unsure if it’s appropriate to use generative AI for your academic work, please read the assessment brief carefully, and discuss it with your tutor if you still have questions.
 Unless you are advised it is acceptable, don’t use it.

-It’s never acceptable to present something produced by a generative AI tool as your own work (see ‘What’s the penalty for unacknowledged use of AI?’).
+It’s never acceptable to present something produced by a generative AI tool as your own work (see ‘What’s the penalty for unauthorised use of AI?’).

 • How do I reference that I have used AI?